99robots/triberr-wordpress-plugin/readme.txt

 == Changelog ==

-= 4.0.0 =
+= 4.0.0 = 2015-11-15
-Improved plugin performance reducing plugin load time contribution from 75% to under 1% Removed Triberr comment system
+* IMPROVED: plugin performance reducing plugin load time contribution from 75% to under 1%
-Removed reblogging functionality
+* REMOVED: Triberr comment system
+* REMOVED: Reblogging functionality

 = 3.0.1 =
 Fixed an issue where other commenting systems were not showing